Compensation Committee Charter

 - Making recommendations to the Board with respect to all forms of compensation plans;

-- Reviewing its own charter, structure, processes and membership requirements.
+- Reviewing its own charter (at least annually), structure, processes and membership requirements.

 Ira Ehrenpreis has been General Partner with Technology Partners since 1996.
 He leads the firm's Cleantech investment practice, investing in Energy Technology, Water Technology, and Advanced Materials opportunities.